Egress Window Installation in Milwaukee, WI

 What to Expect from Egress Window Installation

-Installing an egress window involves more than the window itself.
-The work starts outside the foundation wall and works inward, which means excavation, cutting through concrete or block, framing the new opening, and then setting the window and well before finishing the interior side.
-The scope varies depending on your foundation type, basement depth, and site conditions, but the sequence is consistent.
-Accurate Basement Repair handles every step with our own crew, and we pull the necessary permits before work begins.
+Installing an egress window starts outside the foundation and works inward.
+The crew excavates along the wall, cuts the opening through concrete or block, frames it to carry the load, then sets the window and well before finishing the interior side.
+How involved each step gets depends on your foundation type, the depth of the basement, and the conditions on your lot, but the sequence holds from one job to the next.
+Accurate Basement Repair handles all of it with our own crew and pulls the permits before any digging begins.

-- Site Evaluation: We assess the best location for your window based on layout, code requirements, grading, and drainage needs.
+- Site Evaluation: We determine the best location for the window based on your layout, grading, drainage, and where code allows the opening.

-- Wall Cutting and Framing: The foundation is cut to size and framed to support the new opening.
+- Wall Cutting and Framing: We cut the opening to size and frame it to support the new opening and keep the wall sound.

-- Site Cleanup: We regrade the soil, address any disturbed landscaping, and clean the work area.
+- Site Cleanup: We backfill, regrade, address any disturbed landscaping, and leave the area clean.

-When the job is done, your inspector will have what they need to sign off.
-We stay available through that process and address anything that comes up before we consider the project closed.
+When the work is done, your inspector has what they need to sign off, and we stay on it through that final approval before we consider the job closed.

 How Much Does Egress Window Installation Cost?